Faridul Huda

-Muhammad Faridul Huda (died 1999) was a Bangladesh Nationalist Party politician, former Minister, and the former Member of Parliament of Comilla-2.
+Muhammad Faridul Huda (died 1999) was a Bangladesh Nationalist Party politician, minister, and member of parliament for Comilla-2.

 Early life and education

 Huda was born into a Bengali Muslim family in the village of Kamaura in Ashuganj, Brahmanbaria, Tipperah district, Bengal Presidency (now Bangladesh).
 He studied up until he became a Doctor of Philosophy.

 Career

 Huda was elected to parliament from Comilla-2 as a Bangladesh Nationalist Party candidate in 1979.